1981 Yamaha XV750 Build – The Manga Inspired Motorcycle

 The clip-on bars nestled under the military green triple clamp are dripping in trick bits. a quick action throttle, ISR clutch and brake levers and a set of minimal 3 button switches keeping everything tight and tidy.

-The last piece of fabrication (after the hundreds of relocation brackets made to hide everything else) Was the front fender, using an aluminium fender again some round bar and stainless steel fabrication slugs were used to shape a sharp set of fender stays that hug close to the front wheel.
+The last piece of fabrication (after the hundreds of relocation brackets made to hide everything else) Was the front fender, using the PBM universal front fender and stainless steel fabrication slugs were used to shape a sharp set of fender stays that hug close to the front wheel.

 The motor copped a set of upgraded Mikuni round slide carburettors and a hand-built 2 into 1 stainless exhaust with internal baffles.
 Removing the stock airbox and making way for a 1-of-1 DNA X Purpose Built Moto pod filter.
 The bulk of the electrics was built into a box under the swing arm housing the battery, fuses and starter relay.
 Any remaining items were hidden between the tank and back bone of the frame.